EDS-Bioinformatics-Laboratory/ENCORE/0_PROJECT.md

-### sFSS Root Directory
+### General Project Information

 <u>*Explanation*</u>:

-*This file contains basic project information and is shown by default in the FSS Navigator.*
+*This file contains basic project information and is shown by default in the Compendium Navigator.*